-Over the past 30 years, countless individuals have contributed to Jigsaw’s body of work.
+A team of seasoned executives and longtime collaborators contribute to Jigsaw’s body of work and are integral to the company’s success.
 Below is a short list of current staff and key collaborators.

-Stacey joined Jigsaw as VP of Production and Development in the Spring of 2012 and will work alongside Jigsaw founder and creative force, Alex Gibney, to oversee and cultivate a dynamic slate of documentaries and both fiction and non-fiction episodic television.
-With over fifteen years in the business, Offman has worked across both film and TV producing numerous high profile documentaries and non-fiction series across major networks: IFC, Comedy Central, F/X, History Television, OLN, Alliance Atlantis and the Canadian Broadcasting Corporation.
-Recently, Stacey was Morgan Spurlock’s producing partner (Where in the World is Osama Bin Laden, What Would Jesus Buy? and 30 Days for F/X).
-Prior to working with Spurlock, she served as supervising producer for Emmy-nominated Borderline TV (2003-2005) and Head of Production/Development and senior producer at Academy-Award® nominated Paperny Entertainment in Vancouver, Canada (1998-2003).
+With over twenty years in the business, Offman has worked across both film and TV producing numerous high-profile documentaries and non-fiction series across major networks.
+Prior to joining Jigsaw, Offman was Morgan Spurlock’s producing partner (Where in the World is Osama Bin Laden, What Would Jesus Buy? and 30 Days for F/X).
+Previously, she served as supervising producer for Emmy-nominated Borderline TV and Head of Production & Development at Academy Award® nominated Paperny Entertainment.

 Maryse Alberti is an award-winning cinematographer, with over twenty years of experience in both fiction and documentary filmmaking.
 Her work with Jigsaw includes Enron: The Smartest Guys in the Room, Taxi to the Dark Side, Casino Jack and the United States of Money, My Trip to Al-Qaeda and, most recently, Client 9: The Rise and Fall of Eliot Spitzer.
 Outside of Jigsaw, Alberti’s credits include films such as When We Were Kings, Todd Solondz’s Happiness, Richard Linklater’s Tape and Martin Scorsese’s No Direction Home: Bob Dylan.
 In 1995, she won the Cinematography Award at the Sundance Film Festival for her work on Terry Zwigoff’s documentary Crumb.
 She has also been honored with two Independent Spirit Awards—in 1999, for Todd Haynes’s Velvet Goldmine, and in 2008, for Darren Aronofsky’s The Wrestler.